Culture in Berlin: Museums and galleries

 The Jewish Museum presents an exhibition on two millennia of German–Jewish history.

 Berlin is currently at the leading edge of the global contemporary art scene.
 There are over 600 art galleries in the city.
 It is estimated that 6,000 to 7,000 artists live in the city, with a quarter of them being from outside Germany.
 The beginnings of the modern boom in Berlin's art scene were during the 1990s.
 In 1995, a Berlin art fair, Art Forum Berlin, was first held.
 The Berlin Biennale for contemporary artists, held every June, began in 1998.
 Galleries have grown steadily in number since then.
 Galleries and artists' residences are mostly found in the neighbourhoods in Mitte (particularly along Auguststraße), Kreuzberg, Wedding, and Charlottenburg.

 Berlin is home to 153 museums.
 The ensemble on the Museum Island is a UNESCO World Heritage Site and is situated in the northern part of the Spree Island between the Spree and the Kupfergraben.
 As early as 1841, it was designated a "district dedicated to art and antiquities" by royal decree.
 Subsequently, the Altes Museum (Old Museum) in the Lustgarten displaying the bust of Queen Nefertiti, the Neues Museum (New Museum), Alte Nationalgalerie (Old National Gallery), Pergamon Museum, and Bode Museum were built there.
 While these buildings once housed distinct collections, the names of the buildings no longer necessarily correspond to the names of their collections.

 Apart from the Museum Island, there are many additional museums in the city.
 The Gemäldegalerie (Painting Gallery) focuses on the paintings of the Old Masters from the 13th to the 18th centuries, while the Neue Nationalgalerie (New National Gallery, built by Ludwig Mies van der Rohe) specializes in 20th century European painting.
 The Hamburger Bahnhof, located in Moabit, exhibits a major collection of modern and contemporary art.
 In spring 2006, the expanded Deutsches Historisches Museum re-opened in the Zeughaus with an overview of German history through the fall of the Berlin Wall in 1989.
 The Bauhaus Archive is an architecture museum.

+Berlin also hosts several institutions dedicated to photography and lens-based media.
+These include the Helmut Newton Foundation, which focuses on fashion, portrait, and documentary photography, and the Museum für Fotografie, which houses collections related to photographic history and practice.
+In the Charlottenburg district, C/O Berlin presents rotating exhibitions of international photography and visual media.
+In 2023, Fotografiska opened a major exhibition venue at Kunsthaus Tacheles, further strengthening Berlin’s position as an international centre for photographic culture.